Hi! Please enjoy my portfolio! -Steven Updated 1/30/2026

 Facemotion3D app leverages Apple's "BlendShapes", and can generate frame animation (animation clip shown).

-Hand adjustments to these frame animations, was done extensively as well.
+Hand adjustments to these frame animations was done extensively as well.

 UI / UX USER INTERFACE / USER EXPERIENCE

-This level is a great example of a few Level Design principles: Strong spatial flow, meaningful landmarks, and is designed with pacing in mind.
+It has strong spatial flow, meaningful landmarks, and is designed with pacing in mind.

-It also reflects concepts like Readability, Breadcrumbing, Leading Sightlines, but also Occlusion Zones, Landmarking, 3D Acoustics, use of Negative Space, and much more!
+It also reflects concepts like Readability, Breadcrumbing, Leading Sightlines, also Occlusion Zones, Landmarking, 3D Acoustics, use of Negative Space, and much more!

 If you have read this far, and / or enjoyed the 31 pictures in my portfolio, please contact me below.
 Thank you so much! -Steven